kataras/build-a-better-web-together/serialize-engines.md

 		ctx.Render("text/xml", myxml{First: "first attr", Second: "second attr"}, iris.RenderOptions{"charset": "8859-1"})
 	}

-	// second example,
+	//second example,
-	// but we also want a different renderer, but again "text/xml" as content type, with prefix option set by configuration: iris.UseResponse(xml.New(xml.Config{Prefix: []byte("")}), "xml2")("text/xml") // if you really use a PREFIX it will not be valid xml, use it only for special cases
+	// but we also want a different renderer, but again "text/xml" as content type, with prefix option setted by configuration: iris.UseSerializer("xml2", xml.New(xml.Config{Prefix: []byte("")})) // if you really use a PREFIX it will be not valid xml, use it only for special cases handlerXML2 := func(ctx *iris.Context) {
-	// yes the UseResponse returns a function which you can map the content type with if it's not declared on the key handlerXML2 := func(ctx *iris.Context) {
+		ctx.Render("xml2", myxml{First: "first attr", Second: "second attr"}) ctx.SetContentType("text/xml; charset=" + iris.Config.Charset)
-		ctx.Render("xml2", myxml{First: "first attr", Second: "second attr"}) }
+	}

 	iris.Get("/", handlerSimple)